unit8co/vegans/README.md

 All of the generative model objects inherit from a [`AbstractGenerativeModel`](https://github.com/unit8co/vegans/blob/master/vegans/models/unconditional/AbstractGenerativeModel.py) base class. and allow for the following input in the constructor.

-* `optim`: The optimizer to use for all networks during training.
+* `optim`: The optimizer for all networks used during training.
 If `None` a default optimizer (probably either `torch.optim.Adam` or `torch.optim.RMSprop`) is chosen by the specific model.
-A `dict` type with appropriate keys can be passed to specify different optimizers for different networks.
+A `dict` type with appropriate keys can be passed to specify different optimizers for different networks, for example `{"Generator": torch.optim.Adam}`.
 * `optim_kwargs`:  The optimizer keyword arguments.
-A `dict` type with appropriate keys can be passed to specify different optimizer keyword arguments for different networks.
+A `dict` type with appropriate keys can be passed to specify different optimizer keyword arguments for different networks, for example `{"Generator": {"lr": 0.001}}`.
-* `feature_layer`: If not None, it should be a layer of the discriminator of critic.
+* `feature_layer`: If not None, it should be a layer of the discriminator or critic.
 The output of this layer is used to compute the mean squared error between the real and fake samples, i.e. it uses the feature loss.
 The existing GAN loss (often Binary cross-entropy) is overwritten.
 * `fixed_noise_size`: The number of samples to save (from fixed noise vectors).
-These are saved within Tensorboard (if `enable_tensorboard=True` during fitting) and in the `Model/images` subfolder.
+These are saved within tensorboard (if `enable_tensorboard=True` during fitting) and in the `Model/images` subfolder.
 * `device`: "cuda" (GPU) or "cpu" depending on the available resources.
 * `ngpu`: Number of gpus used during training
 * `folder`: Folder which will contain all results of the network (architecture, model.torch, images, loss plots, etc.).
 An existing folder will never be deleted or overwritten.
 If the folder already exists a new folder will be created with the given name + current time stamp.